CloudTestDrive/EventLabs/AppDev/container/tomcat_deploy.md

 ![](images/edit-service.png)

-- Now change the Host Port to the port number assigned to you in the access document
+- Now change the Host Port to the port number assigned to you in the access document : 8080 + No. of your user: example : user05 uses port 8085
 - Leave the Container Port unchanged at 8080
 - Save the Port configuration by clicking on the "Save" button